-Hosting service can be pretty subjective, however it does happen to be a topic I know a good deal about considering it’s one of the web services my company offers to our clients (no I won’t be promoting my business here).
+Hosting service can be pretty subjective, however it does happen to be a topic I know a good deal about considering it’s one of the web services my company offers to our clients.

 If you’ve looked around or read several other blog postings on getting started with a website, you’ve probably noticed one particular host being mentioned over and over.

 I won’t say anything negative about anyone here but I believe it’s fair to mention that this one particular host pays one of the highest affiliate commissions to people who push their service in the industry.
 I’ve never used their service so can’t speak honestly on it.

 The service I use personally and for client’s projects of all sizes (for obvious reasons) is BanProNET and I whole-heartedly recommend the service without any hesitations.
 We’ve been up and running since 2002, providing safe, fast, and reliable service continually.